‘THE MEANING OF BEING ‘IRISH’ IN TODAY’S WORLD.’

 “The genomes of the contemporary people in Ireland are older — much older — than we previously thought,” he said.

-Leading to the new opinion, by some experts, that the ‘Irish Celtic gene’ may have originally been, in fact, uniquely ‘Irish’ and that it was in fact, these Celts migrating from Ireland to Northern Spain and Central Europe, that caused the spread of the Celtic gene in those regions (rather than the other way around).
+Leading to the new opinion, by some experts, that the ‘Irish Celtic gene’ may have originally been, in fact, uniquely ‘Irish’ and that it was in fact, these Irish Celts, migrating from Ireland to Northern Spain and Central Europe, that caused the spread of the Celtic gene in those regions (rather than the other way around).

 In early history, the Irish were renowned for being raiders of mainland Britain.
 This was how St. Patrick was enslaved and brought to Ireland.
 They even raided Scotland and records show that the Picts were concerned over the take-over of parts of Scotland by the ‘Irish’.
 One could say that the Irish invented ‘raiding and pillaging’ long before the Vikings arrived on the scene.

-It appears that this ‘raiding and pillaging’ lifestyle came to a fairly abrupt end with the rise of St. Patrick and the Catholic Church in Ireland.
+It appears that this ‘raiding and pillaging’ lifestyle came to a fairly abrupt end, with the rise of St. Patrick and the Catholic Church in Ireland.

-After the fall of the Roman Empire, whilst the Rest of Europe was suffering through the dark ages, our ancestors are regarded as having saved ‘civilization’.
-Thomas Cahill’s superb book on ‘How the Irish Saved Civilization’ deals with this issue in greater depth.
 St. Patrick, St. Columba and their monks, not only saved thousands of priceless manuscripts and books from loss, and utter destruction and oblivion, but they also sent many Irish ‘Missionaries’ around Europe, in an attempt to save civilization, teaching literacy, humanity and Christianity.
 These too, were ‘travelers’.

-Legend has it in Ireland, that St. Brendan, may even have sailed to the New World hundreds of years before the Vikings and Christopher Columbus.
+Legend has it in Ireland, that St. Brendan, may even have sailed to the New World, hundreds of years before the Vikings and Christopher Columbus.

 In the various conflicts that arose over the Centuries many ‘Irish’ emigrated.
 Some to Scotland to fight with the Scots.
 Some to Spain, some to France.
 They traveled and fought for the Italians, the Swedes, The Austrians and The Poles.
 Remember the ‘Flight of the Earls and the Wild Geese’?